FrancisBanville/ms_maxent_networks/manuscript.md

 which implies that $z = \sum_{k=1}^{S}e^{-\lambda_2k}$.

-We solved @eq:lagrange5 numerically using the Julia library  `NLsolve` v4.5.1 (TK).
-However, in figure TK, we show how an analytical solution in the limit $S \rightarrow \infty$ yields very similar results.
-For large food webs (TK), the degree distribution of maximum entropy approaches
+We solved @eq:lagrange5 numerically using the Julia library  `JuMP` v0.21.8.
+However, in @fig:solutions, we show how an analytical solution yields very similar results for most empirical values of species richness.
+For large food webs (of approx. 20 species and more), the degree distribution of maximum entropy approaches

 $$p(k) = c r^{k},$${#eq:maxent}